-This Offering Statement (this "Disclosure") is furnished solely to prospective investors through the crowdfunding portal available at www.nextseed.co and each subdomain thereof (the "Portal") and operated by NextSeed US LLC, a Delaware limited liability company ("NextSeed"), for the sole purpose of evaluating investments in certain securities ("Securities") offered by The Sugar Refinery, LLC, a Texas limited liability company (the "Sugar Refinery" or the "Issuer").
+This Offering Statement (this "Disclosure") is furnished solely to prospective investors through the crowdfunding portal available at www.nextseed.co and each subdomain thereof (the "Portal") and operated by NextSeed US LLC, a Delaware limited liability company ("NextSeed"), for the sole purpose of evaluating investments in certain securities ("Securities") offered by Intero Restaurant LLC, a Texas limited liability company ("Intero" or the "Issuer").
 The Securities will be issued pursuant to, and will be governed by, a note purchase agreement among the Issuer and the purchasers of the Securities (the "NPA").
-The Issuer is seeking to raise a minimum of \$125,000 and maximum of \$360,000 through the offer and sale of Securities on the Portal (the "Offering") in reliance on the exemption from registration pursuant to Section 4(a)(6) (the "4(a)(6) Exemption") of the U.S. Securities Act of 1933 (the "Securities Act") and the regulations promulgated with respect thereto ("Regulation Crowdfunding").
+The Issuer is seeking to raise a minimum of \$100,000 and maximum of \$200,000 through the offer and sale of Securities on the Portal (the "Offering") in reliance on the exemption from registration pursuant to Section 4(a)(6) (the "4(a)(6) Exemption") of the U.S. Securities Act of 1933 (the "Securities Act") and the regulations promulgated with respect thereto ("Regulation Crowdfunding").